Go beyond your academic experience!

 - Community engagement (volunteering, social entrepreneurship, Intercultural Living Learning Community LLC in residence, student life);

-- Employment (coop, Work-Study Program, Global Health placement, clinical placement, international development internship, entrepreneurship, mentoring (SASS), teaching abroad);
+- Employment (coop, Work-Study Program, Global Health placement, clinical placement, international development internship, entrepreneurship, mentoring, teaching abroad);

 Global citizenship means taking responsibility for the well-being of our communities and our planet.
 You’ll reflect on your learning, develop a greater awareness of the respect for differences and diversity and consider issues and the importance of ethics and engagement.
-You’ll become one of the leaders of change and innovation by sharing knowledge, becoming engaged citizens, and being better equipped to solving problems.
+You’ll become an innovative leader who is well-equipped to solve problems, share knowledge and do your part as an engaged citizen.

 - Intercultural communication (interpersonal and communication skills, multiple languages, networking skills)